-Use the tab key and the arrow keys to select File > Save Changes and Exit, and then press enter.
+Use the arrow keys to select Main > Save Changes and Exit, and then press enter.

 Restoring factory settings in Computer Setup

 NOTE: Restoring defaults will not change the hard drive mode.

 To return all settings in Computer Setup to the values that were set at the factory, follow these steps: